Modern Etiquette: Try not to be tardy with those RSVPs

-Burlington, VT., March 4 (Reuters) - A few days ago I attended my aunt’s 50th birthday party.
-It was a terrific bash-her friends and family were there in suits and cocktail dresses for a night of dinner and dancing.
+Burlington, Vermont (Reuters) - A few days ago I attended my aunt’s 50th birthday party.
+It was a terrific bash—her friends and family were there in suits and cocktail dresses for a night of dinner and dancing.
 My uncle went all-out on the evening, and had mailed invitations well over a month in advance, giving until the week before the party to reply.

 Confession of an all-too-human etiquette expert: He got my reply on the day it was due—and only after my mom thankfully dropped me a reminder.
 I had found myself in a position that many well-intentioned people do: They know whether or not they can attend, and think—“Great!
 I’ll let the host know.”